-The livestock sector will focus on diary, piggery, poultry, fishery and apiculture.
+During the 13th FYP, the livestock sector will focus on priority commodities such as dairy, piggery, poultry, fishery, apiculture, and Yak development.

 As per the Integrated Agriculture and Livestock Census report 2023, 51,892 HHs are engaged in Livestock farming.
 Therefore, in the 13th FYP, the livestock sector's focus will be on strengthening interventions in the priority commodities in order to encourage and support farmers to transition from subsistence to a more large-scale livestock farming for production enhancement and contribute in building the national economy.